 The amount of fresh water that is flushed into the sea as each ship passes through is staggering: 100 million litres.
 Did I say per ship?

 Every ship that passes through must pay a toll.
-These fees bring in around $2 billion a year.
-The largest toll ever paid was $829,468 by a container ship passing through the newly expanded locks.
+The largest toll ever paid was almost $4 million by a Japanese shipper who wanted to jump the queue.
 The lowest toll ever paid was a mere 36 cents in 1928 by adventurer Richard Halliburton who swam the canal.

-To see this incredible sight in action – one of the best things to do in Panama – you need to head to one of the three locks along the canal:
+To see this incredible sight in action, you need to head to one of the three locks along the canal:

 - Miraflores Locks – closest to Panama City, this is the busiest of the three locks and how most people tour the Panama Canal.
 On site is a modern visitor’s centre with videos showing the construction of the Panama Canal.
 This is the best and easiest way to visit the Panama Canal.